01-edu/public/subjects/circle/README.md

 ### Instructions

 Create the structures `Circle` and `Point`.
-You'll need to create the necessary methods for the code in the [usage](#usage) to compile, and give the expected output.
+You'll need to create the necessary methods for the code to compile correctly.

 #### Methods: